The Fall of Babylon – Revelation 17–18

 This sixth cycle of the telling of the story of history begins as one of the seven angels who had poured out a bowl judgment in Rev. 16 approached John and offered to show him the judgment of Babylon, the great harlot.
 In Scripture, Babylon is the epitome of a worldly city and represents that which tempts, seduces, and draws peopled away from God.
 Next, John sees a woman, who is Babylon, riding a scarlet beast, who is the beast from the sea of Rev. 13:1–4.
 This beast depicts the persecuting power of Satan as seen in the nations of the world.
 John encounters this beast in the wilderness, for the radiant woman, who is the church (who is not to be confused with the harlot or scarlet woman of this chapter), had fled there in Rev. 12:14.
 The picture, then, is one of the seduction and persecution of the church by the world.
 Hence, John sees, and is confused by, the scarlet woman who is drunk by the blood of believers, of martyrs, and of Jesus (cf. Rev. 17:6).

 In Rev. 17:7–18 John is taught the meaning of the scarlet woman and the beast he viewed in Rev. 17:1–6.
 As was the case with understanding the beast’s number in Rev. 13:18, so here John is reminded of the necessity of wisdom for understanding the vision.
 The seven heads of the beast stand for seven mountains, or secular kings, with seven representing the comprehensive reach of the beast.
 The picture of seven mountains is clearly a reference to Rome, the city built on seven hills.
-After mentioning Babylon in Rev. 17:5, the reference Rome here may seem surprising; yet Rome was the center of anti-Christian sentiment for many of John’s original readers.
+After mentioning Babylon in Rev. 17:5, the reference to Rome here may seem surprising; yet Rome was the center of anti-Christian sentiment for many of John’s original readers.
 Regarding the seven rulers, although some have been tempted to try and identify them, it seems the larger point here is to show that Satanic rule and persecution is worldwide in scope yet fixed in duration (cf. Rev. 17:10).

 Kings’ Identity (17:12–24)

-The ten horns are also identified as kings, but since they have no kingdom, they may be viewed as aspects of culture over and through which evil rules, such as art, education, commerce, government, and so forth.
+The ten horns are also identified as kings, but since they have no kingdom, they are best viewed as aspects of culture over and through which evil rules, such as art, education, commerce, government, and so forth.
 The seven kings and ten kings emphasize the pervasiveness and effect of sin and Satan in the world.
 This is one of the reasons why John “marveled” (Rev. 17:6–7) and the inhabitants of the city of this world “will marvel” (Rev. 17:8) Indeed, throughout history, whenever a worldly king dies or an evil kingdom comes to an end, it is replaced with an equally evil (if not worse) king or kingdom.
 Yet, John twice reminds his readers that the beast will eventually go “to perdition” (Rev. 17:8, 11).
 Surprisingly, Rev. 17:16–17 reports division between the woman and the beast, with the woman being destroyed, which is what the angel promised to show John at Rev. 17:1.

 Babylon’s Fall (18:1–24)